 Many scheduling problems can be solved using greedy algorithms.
-A classic problem is as follows: Given n events with their starting and ending times, our goal is to plan a schedule that includes as many events as possible.
+A classic problem is as follows: Given n events with their starting and ending times, find a schedule that includes as many events as possible.
 It is not possible to select an event partially.
 For example, consider the following events: